luau-lang/rfcs/docs/syntax-named-function-type-returns.md

 ## Motivation

-Luau does not include semantic information when describing a function returning a tuple of values.
+Luau does not include semantic information when describing a function returning multiple values.
 This is especially a problem when they can't be distinguished by type alone:

 ```Lua
 -- are the euler angles returned in order of application, or alphabetical (XYZ) order?